(a) Providing the system and services that we offer; and

 (b) If Fees are not brought out of arrears within 28 days of becoming overdue, the Company may terminate the Customer's Account without notice and end these Terms of Service.

-(c) The User agrees that the Company shall not be responsible or liable in any way for interruptions to the availability of Creatively Squared in the event of (a).
+(c) The User agrees that the Company shall not be responsible or liable in any way for interruptions to the availability of Creatively Squared in the event of (b).

 5.1 Licence to Use Creatively Squared

-(a) By accepting the terms and conditions of this Agreement, the Customer is granted a limited, non-exclusive and revocable licence to access and use Creatively Squared for the duration of and in accordance with these Terms of Service.
+(a) By accepting the terms and conditions of these Terms of Service, the Customer is granted a limited, non-exclusive and revocable licence to access and use Creatively Squared for the duration of and in accordance with these Terms of Service.

 (b) For clarity, where a multi-seat licence is granted to the Customer, then this shall authorise that number of the Customer’s team members to access Creatively Squared on the terms agreed between the Customer and the Company from time-to-time.